rhys3010/currency_convert_extension/README.md

 * Drag and drop 'currency_converter.crx' into the `chrome://extensions` tab
 * Select 'Add Extension'

+## Alternative Installation

+* Go to `chrome://extensions` in Chrome.
+* Ensure 'Developer Mode' is enabled.
+* Select 'Load Unpacked Extension'
+* Navigate to and select `/src/currency_extension`

 ## Usage

 * Select the currencies that you wish to convert to/from